carrieforde/Aurora-Project/README.md

 # Aurora
-Aurora is a clean, modern, design-system focused project Aurora that's both Sass and ES6-ready.
+Aurora is a clean, modern, design-system focused project boilerplate that's both Sass and ES6-ready.
 It comes packed with tools that help developers work better together, including built-in linting and documentation support.

 ## Features